PieroPastor/quantum-chess-bot-player/README.md

 - Built with Cirq for quantum simulation

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request if you'd like to contribute.
-For major changes, please discuss what you would like to change beforehand to ensure it aligns with the project's goals.
+For major changes, please discuss what you would like to change beforehand to ensure it aligns with the project's goals

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.